lanofdoom/csgo-server/README.md

 # Note
 The server binaries inside the image are packaged inside a compressed archive that is unpacked the first time the image is run.
-This means that it will take a few minutes after the first run of the image before the server is usable.
+This means that it will take around 30 minutes after the first run of the image before the server is usable.